skatkov/jekyll-news-sitemap/README.md

 More info on Google News Sitemap could be found here: https://support.google.com/news/publisher-center/answer/9606710?hl=en&ref_topic=9606468

-This gem is a rip-off from jekyll-sitemap.
+This gem was heavily infuenced by jekyll-sitemap and is still "work-in-progress".
 ## Usage

 1. Add `gem 'jekyll-news-sitemap'` to your site's Gemfile and run `bundle`